Why a Catalog?

 A living document

-This catalog contains information about the tree species commonly found within Indonesian coffee farming systems.
-These trees occur may be planted by farmers or may occur and regenerate naturally.
-Data were compiled from interviews with farmer groups, agroforestry experts, and published literature in English and Bahasa.
+This catalog contains information about tree species currently found within Indonesian coffee farming systems.
+Some tree species facilitate coffee yields and improve soil nutrition, while other trees may be selected by farmers due to their farm, income, or biodiversity benefits.
+While many of these species are propagated by farmers, some simply occur on coffee farms through natural regeneration.
+Tree species accounts were created from interviews with farmer groups and agroforestry experts and data compiled from scientific publications and technical reports in both English and Bahasa.
+The catalog focuses on tree species but also includes commonly planted palms and shrubs.
+While this catalog compiles all current knowledge, future research is needed to establish propagation guides and establish how each species interacts with coffee plants.
+Nomenclature follows www.plantsoftheworldonline.org/.
 This catalog is intended to be a living document that will be refined and updated as more information or research becomes available about these species.

 1 Neilson, J. et al ,2015.
 Towards a more competitive and dynamic value chain for Indonesian coffee-Working Paper #7.
 Prepared for the World Bank, Washington DC.